VinayakBagaria/Band-Forum/README.md

 https://cryptic-ravine-26247.herokuapp.com/

 Check out this webpage where I have made a responsive web design using ReactJs and Django.
-Store and share all your favorite bands. `Dont mind the testing images I kept in it, and even the fact that you can put empty values in the form.`
+Store and share all your favorite bands. `You can even put empty values in the form.
+Correcting that now!`

 ## What have I used